kplam624/API-challenge/README.md

 1. There is a strong correlation involved with the temperature and latitude.
 A strong positive correlation when examining the southern hemisphere (latitude < 0), as well as a strong negative correlation for the northern hemisphere (latitude >= 0).
 This makes sense as latitude = 0 is the equator and is the hottest latitude on the globe.

 2. For humidity vs latitude, the northern hemisphere has a weak positive correlation with latitude.
 The farther the city is from the equator, the more humid.
-For the southern hemisphere has a weak negative orientation.
+For the southern hemisphere has a weak negative correlation.
 The closer to the equator, the less humid each city is.
-In other words the closer to the equator the less humid the city is.
+This is a somewhat interesting trend as it should be the other way around.
+An explanation is at the time of pulling the data, the seasons may have a part in it.

 3. For cloudiness, the northern hemispere has a weak positive correlation with latitude.
 The southern hemisphere also has a weak positive correlation with latitude.
 This trend is interesting. a guess is that the latitude does not affect cloudiness.
 Another guess through the correlation coefficient is that the farther north, the cloudier it gets.